richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

 #### Index
-The logic in this section will create a Cognitive Search Index.
+The logic in this section will create a AI Search Index.

 Append the following code to the bottom of `Main`:

 ```
 /* ************************* Index */

-var index = new SearchIndex(nameCognitiveSearch_Index)
+var index = new SearchIndex(nameAISearch_Index)
 {
     Fields = {
         new SimpleField("id", SearchFieldDataType.String) { IsKey = true }, /* SimpleField = non-searchable */